-Allergy or Intolerance?The difference between allergies and intolerances is simple.
+Allergy or Intolerance?The difference between allergies and intolerances.

 - The body is lacking the necessary digestive enzymes(s) for the certain food and therefore cannot digest the item properly or efficiently take the nutrients from it.
 A sensitivity resulting from over-consumption or overexposure.